zahanm/abtest-learn/presentation/slides.md

 # Active Users

-Don't forget to see how how your population divides among __active__ users.
-Obviously, you need to define what __active__ means in your context.
+Don't forget to see how how your population divides among _active_ users.
+Obviously, you need to define what _active_ means in your context.

 - mean # of actions per person
 - Weekly active, monthly active

-## Simplification

-Made a big simplification assumption here.
-People are equally likely to return.
-In reality having cohorts who are more likely to return completely changes your test analysis.
+We made a big assumption here to simplify matters, that people are equally likely to return.
+In reality having cohorts who differ in their likelihood of returning complicates your test analysis.

 * * *